SahuH/Dominant-speaker-recognition-in-videos/README.md

 Pre-trained inception net is used in keras.
 After removing last layer, two fully connected layers are added, with the last one being a softmax layer.
 Output being a seven dimensional vector, corresponding to the seven classes as mentioned previously.

 # Results
-Model is trained on the two datasets: super-cropped and moderate-cropped.
-We did this experiment as we wanted to assess the effect of introducing noise in the training data on the model accuracy.
-We has suspected that the supercrop model will likely overfit and do worse on the new frames which had different background noise than the training data.
-The results of our experiment is shown in the fig 4.1.1.
-We observed that the model performed better for the less cropped dataset with the highest accuracy of 52.5%.
-The highest accuracy observed for the more cropped dataset model was 46% approximately.
+Model is trained on the two datasets: super-cropped and moderate-cropped, in order to assess the effect of introducing noise in the training data on the model accuracy.
+The supercrop model should overfit and do worse on the new frames which had different background noise than the training data.
+The results are consistent with intuitions with super-cropped model performing better achieving highest accuracy of **52.5%**.
+The highest accuracy observed for the super-cropped dataset model is 46% approximately.

 ![alt text](https://github.com/harsh-sahu/Dominant-speaker-recognition-in-videos/blob/master/images/results.jpg)